LordBrim/thesis/README.md

 **Step 5**: You can run the project on your device or install android studio with expo go https://docs.expo.dev/workflow/android-studio-emulator/.

 **Step 6**: Create your own branch off the branch you selected.
 This way you can make commits without interfering with other branches.
+You can find tasks for development [here in projects](https://github.com/users/Andrei-Sager/projects/5/views/1).

 **Step 7**: Make a pull request to merge your brach changes.